permutationlock/hakyll_blog/notes/fulton.md

 title: Fulton
 geometry: margin=1in
 fontsize: 12pt
-published: June 16, 2019
+published: November 15, 2017
 header-includes: \usepackage{amsmath,amsthm,amssymb,mathrsfs}\usepackage[all]{xy}
 ...

 Here are my exercise solutions and notes for Fulton's *Algebraic Curves*.
+These are very old, so keep that in mind.

 ### Chapter 1